jdmonin/JSettlers2/doc/Readme.developer.md

 - Find/Replace: Regular expressions: `Find [\t ]+$`

 The rotated 3:1 port hexes' font is Optima Bold, 21 pt.

+## Release Testing

+When preparing to release a new version, testing should include:

+- Before building the JARs to be tested, `git status` should have no untracked or uncommitted changes (the `dist-src` build target also checks this)
+- Message Traffic debug prints during all tests, to help debugging if needed:
+  Run server and clients with JVM property `-Djsettlers.debug.traffic=Y`
+- Basic functional tests
+    - Game setup, join, and reset:
+        - Create and start playing a practice game with 1 locked space & 2 bots, past initial placement into normal play (roll dice, etc) with default options
+        - Create and start playing a practice game on the 6-player board (5 bots), with options like Roll No 7s for First 7 Turns
+        - JSettlersServer.jar: Start a dedicated server on another ("remote") machine's text-only console
+        - Join that remote server & play a full game, then reset board and start another game
+            - `*STATS*` command should include the finished game
+            - Bots should rejoin and play
+        - JSettlers.jar: Start a local server and a game, start another client, join and start playing game (will have 2 human clients & 2 bots)
+        - Ensure the 2 clients can talk to each other in the game's chat area
+        - Client leaves game (not on their turn): bot should join to replace them & then plays their turn (not unresponsive)
+        - New client joins and replaces bot; verify all of player info is sent
+        - On own turn, leave again, bot takes over
+        - Lock 1 bot seat and reset game: that seat should remain empty, no bot
+    - Game play: (as debug user or in practice game)
+        - Get and play all non-VP dev card types, and give 1 VP card, with debug commands

+                dev: 0 playername
+                ...
+                dev: 4 playername
+        - Road Building with 1 road left, after resource debug command to build the others

+                rsrcs: 10 0 0 0 10 playername
+                dev: 1 playername

+          Should see "You may place your 1 remaining road." & be able to do other actions afterwards
+        - 6-player board: On server game with a player and observer, request and use Special Building Phase
+    - Basic GUI functions
+        - Board resizes with window
+        - Sound works
+        - Bots' face icons match their name (Robots smarter than Droids)
+    - 2 clients: While both connected to a server, start and join a chat channel and talk to each other there
+- Automated tests in build.xml `test` target
+- New features in this version from `Versions.md`
+- Regression testing
+    - Start a remote server on a console (linux, etc), should stay up for several days including activity (bot games)
+        - v2.0.00+: Run several bot games (`jsettlers.bots.botgames.total=5`); join one as observer to make sure the pause is shorter than normal games
+    - New features in previous 2 versions from `Versions.md`
+    - Each available game option
+    - Basic rules and game play
+        - Can build pieces by right-clicking board or with the Build Panel
+        - Can trade with ports by right-clicking board or using Trade Offer Bank/Port button
+        - Trade offer, rejection, counter-offer accept/rejection
+        - Can play dev card before dice roll
+        - Can win only on your own turn
+    - Game reset voting, with: 1 human 2 bots, 2 humans 1 bot, 2 humans 0 bots: Humans can vote No to reject bots auto-vote Yes; test No and Yes
+    - Version compat testing
+        - Other versions to use: 1.1.06 before Game Options; 1.1.11 with 6-player board and client bugfixes; latest 1.x.xx; latest 2.0.xx
+        - New client, old server
+        - New server, old client
+        - Some specific things to look for:
+            - (v1.x.xx) New-game options seen connecting to a 2.0.xx server should be same as a 1.x.xx server (adapts to client version)
+            - Create a 4-player game, a 6-player game; allow trading in one of them
+            - Create a 4-player game with no options (this uses a different message type)
+            - Lock a bot seat and game reset; make sure that works (seatlockstate changes between 1.x.xx and 2.0.xx)
+            - On a 2.0.xx server, have 2.0.xx client create game with a scenario (1.x.xx can't join), 1.x.xx client should see it in gamelist with "(cannot join)" prefix
+            - Have the 1.x.xx client quit & rejoin, should see in list with that same prefix
+    - Command line and jsserver.properties
+        - Server and client: `-h` / `--help` / `-?`, `--version`
+        - Server: Unknown args `-x -z` should print both, then not continue startup
+        - Start client w/ no args, start client with host & port on command line
+        - Game options on command line, in `jsserver.properties`: `VP=t11, N7=t5, RD=y`
+        - Server prop for no chat channels (`jsettlers.client.maxcreatechannels=0`): Client main panel should not see channel create/join/list controls
+    - Database setup, including Account Admins list `-Djsettlers.accounts.admins=adm,name2,etc`
+        - SOCAccountClient with a server not using a DB: At connect, should see a message like "This server does not use accounts"
+        - Test with supported DB types: sqlite first, then mysql and postgres
+            - Basics: account setup, password validation
+            - Try login to account client with a name on, and not on, Account Admins list
+            - With a new or upgraded db, verify account are searched case-insensitive
+            - Test server parameter `--pw-reset username` , login afterwards with new password and start a game
+            - (v2.0.00+) After setup, run automated DB tests with `-Djsettlers.test.db=y`
+        - Set up a new DB, including (for any 1 DB type) running `-Djsettlers.db.bcrypt.work_factor=test` and then specifying a non-default `jsettlers.db.bcrypt.work_factor` during sql setup script run
+        - Create those admin accounts, some non-admin accounts
+        - SOCAccountClient should allow only admin accounts to log in
+        - SOCPlayerClient: Nonexistent usernames with a password specified should have a pause before returning status from server, as if they existed with wrong pw
+        - SOCPlayerClient: login as non-admin user, create game: `*who*` works (not an admin command) works, `*who* testgame` and `*who* *` shouldn't ; `*help*` shouldn't show any admin commands
+        - prop to require accounts (`jsettlers.accounts.required=Y`)
+        - prop for games saved in DB (`jsettlers.db.save.games=Y`): Play a complete game, check for results there
+    - Other misc testing:
+        - "Replace/Take Over" on lost connection:
+            - Start a game at server with player client
+            - Start a second client under Eclipse debugger & join that game
+            - Start game, go through initial placement and into normal game play
+            - In Eclipse, pause the debugged client to simulate network connection loss
+            - Start a new client and connect as that same username; should allow after appropriate number of seconds
+        - Leave a practice game idle for hours; bots should not time out or leave game
+- Platform-specific: Recent and less-recent OSX and Windows; oldest JRE (1.5) and new JRE
+    - Keyboard shortcuts including game-reset dialog's esc/enter keys, FaceChooserFrame arrow keys
+    - Sound, including 2 clients in same game for overlapping piece-place sound
+    - Start or join networked game
+    - Graphics, including scaling and antialiasing after window resize
+    - Persistent user prefs (sound, auto-reject bot offer, window size)
+      Then, re-run to check default size with `-Djsettlers.debug.clear_prefs=PI_width,PI_height`
+    - SQLite database setup, from instructions in `doc/Database.md`
+- Instructions and Setup
+    - `Readme.md`, `Readme.developer`: validate all URLs, including JDBC driver downloads
+    - Follow server setup instructions in `Readme.md`
+    - Set up a new DB: Covered above in "Platform-specific"

 ## JSettlers on Github